 Nose jobs are fairly quick surgeries and take me only 1 to 1.5 hours to complete.
 General anesthesia is recommended, but the procedure can also be completed with intravenous sedation.
 We offer all surgical approaches in our office, including closed and open rhinoplasty techniques.
 The recovery is relatively short, and the discomfort is manageable with oral medications.
 The nose is often swollen for up to a few months after surgery, but the swelling will diminish by 50% within 2 weeks of the surgery and become manageable until it diminishes.

 Check out our podcast on nose jobs, which is a great resource and goes into the details on my approach to this surgery.
-We also have a few short videos below that provide additional details for you.
-Lastly, check out our rhinoplasty procedure page to get even more information on this topic.
+We also have a few short videos on our rhinoplasty procedure page to give even more information on this topic.
 Good luck!